whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

   <img src="{{ site.url }}/assets/images/rabbits/what-do-rabbits-eat.jpg" alt="what do rabbits eat">
 </figure>

-Looking for healthy treats for your pet rabbit?
-Or are you **not sure whether your bunny can eat a certain type of food** like apples, celery, grapes, tomatoes or even carrots.
-In order to help you make a choice, we have created a list of food items and whether it is a good idea to feed them to rabbits or not.
+Looking for some healthy treats for your pet rabbit?
+Or are you **not sure whether your bunny can eat certain types of food** like apples, celery, grapes, tomatoes or even carrots.
+In order to help you make an informed decision, we have created a list of food items and whether it is a good idea to feed them to rabbits or not.

-*Disclaimer*{:.underline}: the list below is by no means exhaustive. **If you're unsure** about feeding a rabbit a certain type of food, our best advice is to **just don't do it**.
+*Disclaimer*{:.underline}: the list below is by no means exhaustive. **If you're unsure** about feeding a rabbit a certain type of food, our best advice is to **just not do it**.
 While doing our research, we have tried to come up with a list of lots of alternatives.
 If you know of other food items that your rabbit really enjoys let us know in the comments section below.

-We'll dive into the details below, but to help you get an overview we've also put the information in a **helpful infographic on daily fresh foods for your rabbit**.
+We'll dive into the details below, but to help you get an overview we've also put everything in a **helpful infographic that answers the question: what can rabbits eat**.

 <div class="align-center">
 <a href="http://pinterest.com/pin/create/button/?url={{ page.url | absolute_url }}&media={{ page.pinterest-infographic | absolute_url }}&description={{ page.title }}" class="btn btn--x-large btn--pinterest" title="Pin on Pinterest" target="_blank"><i class="fa fa-fw fa-pinterest" aria-hidden="true"></i><span>Pin on Pinterest</span></a>